Skip to main content

 Household projections have also proved volatile and subject to change every few years and so to guard against regular shifts and to provide a platform for LPAs to get local plans in place the previous government opted to lock in 2014-based projections, rather than updating the formula to incorporate more recent updates, topping up the total with arbitrary 35% ‘urban uplift’ in London and the nineteen other largest towns and cities.

-Of the 305,000 homes in the current standard method, just under a third is in London, which has a Plan with a target of only slightly more than half and no mechanism for redistributing what it cannot provide outside the M25.
+Of the 305,000 homes in the current standard method, just under a third is in London, which has a plan with a target of only slightly more than half and no mechanism for redistributing what it cannot provide outside of the M25.
 Further, there is little evidence that the 19 other cities that subject to the ‘urban uplift’ are realistically capable of delivering these elevated need figures.

 The new Government likely toyed with two options for actually planning for 300,000 new homes.